ucdavisdatalab/workshop_research_computing/chapters/installing-software/a_configuring-the-shell.md

-# Appendix: Editing Configuration Files
+# Unit A: Configuring the Shell

 :::{admonition} Learning Goals
 :class: note